WeblateOrg/weblate/docs/admin/install.rst

 Allowed hosts setup
 +++++++++++++++++++

-Django 1.5 and newer require :setting:`ALLOWED_HOSTS` to hold a list of domain names your site is allowed to serve, leaving it empty will block any requests.
+Django requires :setting:`ALLOWED_HOSTS` to hold a list of domain names your site is allowed to serve, leaving it empty will block any requests.

 .. seealso::